-Recently I was doing a radio interview and the host asked my number-one recommendation for fat loss.
+Recently I was doing a radio interview and the host asked for my number-one recommendation for fat loss.

 I’m pretty sure she thought I would say something like eat more protein or cut out sugary, processed foods.
 Maybe I would go off about a new study that showed gluten could contribute to fat gain and diabetes.
 Or perhaps I would discuss weight resistance or burst training to maximize fat burning.